holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/05_ascii_scavenger_hunt/lesson_plan.md

 ### Actual Lesson

+- Collect homework
 - Review
     - Hex, binary, decimal
         - Do a few conversion problems on the board
-    - Hex and color
-    - What is HexFiend and why is it so powerful?
 - TIL entries
-    - Review a few
+    - Review a few on hex
     - "Grade" as a class
 - Today, going to do a scavenger hunt
     - Go over rules
+        - Timer of 5m every time you leave the classroom.
         - Come back when find clue!!!
     - Each group has their own unique path, so don't follow
 - Go!
+- Reconvene with 10m left
 - Hit on standards
     - Why so important
     - What other standards?